2026 NASCAR Clash at Bowman Gray odds, predictions, time: Picks from proven model

 2026 NASCAR Clash at Bowman Gray expert picks

-For the 2026 Clash at Bowman Gray in Winston-Salem, N.C., McClure is fading Blaney, who is the +650 co-favorite.
+For the 2026 Clash at Bowman Gray in Winston-Salem, N.C., McClure is fading Blaney, who is the +550 favorite.
 The model says he barely cracks the top 5, making him a driver to avoid.
 Blaney was the runner-up in last year's Clash, but his average finish position at this event is 8.5, so the model doesn't love his value as a co-favorite.

 Another surprise: The model is high on Joey Logano at +1000, calling him a top-six contender and giving him a better chance to win his odds imply.
 Logano was a top-five finisher at this event last year, and he finished last season strong with five top-eight finishes in his final nine events.
 See which other drivers he's backing at SportsLine.